 **The GHG reduction goal was determined by using the Science Based Target Initiative (SBTI) setting tool.

-Harris commits to sustainability through the implementation of environmentally sound renovation and construction of its facilities.
-Our 464,000 square foot Harris Technology Center in Palm Bay, Florida, received the U.S. Green Building Council’s prestigious Leadership in Energy and Environmental Design (LEED) Gold Certification in 2014 and our Global Innovation Center in Melbourne, Florida received the U.S. Green Building Council’s LEED Silver Certification in 2017.
+One way Harris is committed to environmental sustainability is through environmentally sound renovation and construction of its facilities.
+Our Harris Technology Center and Global Innovation Center have received the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) Gold and Silver Certifications, respectively.

 Products that Support Our Planet

-Harris products connect, inform and protect the world.
-Some of them are helping create a more sustainable Earth by applying our advanced information and communications technologies to the fields of weather forecasting, environmental change monitoring, greenhouse gas reduction and space exploration.
+Harris is helping create a more sustainable Earth by applying advanced information and communications technologies to the fields of weather forecasting, environmental change monitoring, and greenhouse gas reduction.

 Understanding environmental conditions is important to lives, property and economies.
 Harris develops space, airborne and ground sensors for persistent and direct monitoring.
 We also work to reduce the amount of greenhouse gas that enters the atmosphere in the first place.